-No defense shall be scheduled until the dissertation sponsor (and second reader) and department/program chair have signified that, in their judgment, the dissertation is acceptable enough to warrant a defense and final examination by signing the defense application.
-A decision by the sponsor (and second reader) that a dissertation warrants a defense does not necessarily indicate how either will vote at the dissertation defense.
+No defense shall be scheduled until the dissertation sponsor and department/program chair have signified that, in their judgment, the dissertation is acceptable enough to warrant a defense and final examination by signing the defense application.
+A decision by the sponsor that a dissertation warrants a defense does not necessarily indicate a passing vote at the dissertation defense.

 Defenses are scheduled by the administrative office of the Ph.D. candidate's department or program.
 The department begins scheduling after a proposed defense committee has been approved by the Dean and after copies of the dissertation have been distributed to members of the defense committee.
 No student may schedule his or her own defense.